 Ah, group projects--as a teacher, they offer incomparable opportunities for learning, cooperation, and teamwork.
 But what happens when some students don't pull their weight, or when entire groups devolve into a state of chaos and frustration?

-That's why we love this month's Life Skills Made Easy question, from Liza, a high school freshman in Florida.
+That's why we love this Life Skills Made Easy question, from Liza, a high school freshman in Florida.